-You'll need a computer headset/microphone and webcam (portable, clip-form so as to be able to be clipped away from the computer or usb webcam that can sit on a desk/table, web cam must be SEPARATE from the built-in cam on a laptop)
+You'll need a computer headset/microphone and webcam (USB webcam that can sit on a desk/table, web cam must be SEPARATE from the built-in cam on a laptop)

 Printer (inkjet or other good quality printer, scanner (to upload documents/images to school online courses).
 Many affordable printers also function as scanners.
+Scans must be able to be saved in PDF format

 All applicants will need to undergo, at their own expense, (\$29.99) the SMARTERMEASURE SELF ASSESSMENT described in the APPLICATION PROCUEDURES section.
-Some exemptions may apply (e.g. previously successfully completing multiple online courses, significant computer skills courses/work experience).
+Some exemptions may apply (described in the Admission/Applications procedures in this document).
 Contact the Program Director if you feel you might qualify for an exemption.